Avaiga/taipy-doc/docs/userman/gui/extension/dynamic_element/tabular_data_props.md

 need a more complex approach to support arrays or tables that can be dynamically updated.

 In Taipy GUI, tabular data can also be bound to Python variables or expressions, allowing the user interface to instantly reflect any changes in the underlying data.
 Custom elements that manage tabular data must declare their properties to specify the type of data they support, similar to scalar properties, but now using a structure suitable for collections.
 This is handled by the PropertyType class, where you can define the type as an array or table format, enabling the binding of multidimensional data.

-For example, a table element can bind a two-dimensional array or a list of objects to its properties.
-Each time the data in the array changes, the table element automatically refreshes to display the updated content in the user interface.<br/>
+For example, the *data* property of a `table` control can be bound to a two-dimensional array or a list of objects.
+When the bound data changes, the table control automatically updates to reflect the new content in the user interface.<br/>
-This approach leverages TypeScript and JavaScript code in the backend, working with React to dynamically generate HTML for tabular displays.
-By using Taipy GUI’s variable binding capabilities, developers can seamlessly update and manage tabular data within the UI.
+This functionality is implemented using the React library, which dynamically generates HTML for the tabular display.
+By leveraging Taipy GUI's variable binding capabilities, developers can efficiently update and manage tabular data in the user interface.

 Even if a custom element does not need to update its tabular data dynamically, it can still be implemented as a dynamic element to take advantage of the expressivity and flexibility offered by